tphummel/movies/content/collections/bttf/_index.md

 ---
-title: Back to the Future Movies
+title: Back to the Future movies
 ---